meraki/dashboard-api-go/client/docs/TrafficShapingApi.md

 ## UpdateNetworkWirelessSsidTrafficShapingRules

-> map[string]interface{} UpdateNetworkWirelessSsidTrafficShapingRules(ctx, networkId, number).UpdateNetworkWirelessSsidTrafficShapingRules(updateNetworkWirelessSsidTrafficShapingRules).Execute()
+> map[string]interface{} UpdateNetworkWirelessSsidTrafficShapingRules(ctx, networkId, number).UpdateNetworkWirelessSsidTrafficShapingRulesRequest(updateNetworkWirelessSsidTrafficShapingRulesRequest).Execute()

 Update the traffic shaping settings for an SSID on an MR network